meilisearch/documentation/index.md

 **Prefer to learn by reading**?
 You're not alone.
 Check out articles covering the most important [core concepts](/learn/core_concepts) of MeiliSearch.

+**Announcing a cloud-hosted MeiliSearch:** Join the closed beta by filling out this [form](https://meilisearch.typeform.com/to/FtnzvZfh)

 **Other helpful links**:

 - [Install MeiliSearch](/learn/getting_started/installation.md)